flux-iac/tofu-controller/docs/adr/0002-deny-cross-ns-by-default.md

 ## Context

-Like [Flux](https://fluxcd.io/), the tf-controller API has a handful of places where it accepts cross-namespace references.
+Like [Flux](https://fluxcd.io/), the tofu-controller API has a handful of places where it accepts cross-namespace references.

  - `Terraform.spec.sourceRef` -- refers to the Flux source object with